dheidelberger/broll-credit-copier/README.md

 You are also free to download and adapt the code as you like.
 Please be sure to read the [License](#license) section for important information about making your own version.

 The code should work out-of-the-box except that you'll need to use your own API keys for YouTube and Vimeo.
 You can find directions for how to do that in [apikeys.sample.js](apikeys.sample.js).
 Check out the [Chrome documentation](https://developer.chrome.com/extensions/getstarted#unpacked) for information about how to install an extension you are developing.

+As of version 2.0.4, I'm including jQuery and the jQuery plainmodal plugin in the git repo.
+I realize that this is a somewhat frowned upon decision, but my reason for doing so is to make it so it really does work out-of-the-box and a novice who wants to tinker with the code doesn't have to deal with soem sort of package installer.
+Feel free to delete the contents of the 'libs' folder and download your own versions of [jQuery](https://jquery.com/) and [jQuery plainmodal](https://github.com/anseki/jquery-plainmodal).
+You'll have to modify the executeScripts code in [background.js](https://github.com/dheidelberger/broll-credit-copier/blob/fe0d51b55712d559d2c84d900ea37aa636084322/background.js#L339-L340) if the library file names are different.

 ## Usage